 Christoph Thiele (UCLA) firstname.lastname@example.org

-The typical participant will not be an expert on spectral theory of 1D Schrödinger operators, but will be working in some part of analysis or spectral theory, and interested in jointly learning a new subject.
-There are no special prerequisites, beyond some familiarity with analysis and/or spectral theory , but participants should be willing to prepare a 2h lecture on some topic in advance, and submit a 3-5 page summary of their topic.
+The typical participant will not be an expert on fluid dynamics, but will be working in some part of analysis or PDE, and interested in jointly learning a (new) subject.
+There are no special prerequisites, beyond some familiarity with analysis and/or PDE , but participants should be willing to prepare a 2h lecture on some topic in advance, and submit a 3-5 page summary of their topic one week prior to the Summer School.
 The topics are listed here.

-The Summer School is particularly aimed at students working for a Ph.D. degree, or those with a recent Ph.D., but it is also open to more experienced mathematicians.
-It is one of a series of Summer Schools funded by an NSF Career grant (subject to final approval by the NSF)
+The Summer School is primarily aimed at students working for a Ph.D. degree, or mathematicians with a recent Ph.D.
+It is one of a series of Summer Schools funded by NSF grant DMS 9985572, click here for previous Summer School

-Sunday September 10 will be the arrival day.
+Sunday June 17 will be the arrival day (dinner served).
 From Monday to Friday the participants will give the lectures that they have prepared in advance.
-Departure will be after lunch on Friday September 15.
+Departure will be on Friday June 22 after lunch.

 Space is limited to 12 participants.

-The NSF Career grant (subject to final approval) provides funding towards paying the accommodation costs.
+The NSF Career grant provides funding to cover accommodation costs (meals included).
 A contribution towards travelling expenses may be available upon request.

-Please also indicate your preference for a topic on which to prepare a lecture.
-The actual allocation of topics will be made in early June.
+Please also indicate your preference (if any) for a topic on which to prepare a lecture.
+The actual matching of topics with participants will be made around March 31.